papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 ## PR Checklist

-Before requesting PR review, please ensure you have:
+Before requesting a PR review, please ensure you have completed the following:

 1. Used Grammarly to review your work and made edits as needed
 2. Served the site locally for a visual review of rendering and made updates as needed